kazuho/draft-kazuho-httpbis-priority/draft-kazuho-httpbis-priority.md

 certain images above others.
 Or, a graphical user-agent could send a `visible` attribute to indicate if the resource being requested is within the viewport.

+Also, to improve the prioritization logic, a server can use signals other than that carried by the Priority header field.
+For example, a server might prioritize a response of a font {{?RFC8081}} above images that share the same urgency, so that a visual client can render textual information at an early moment.

 # Security Considerations

 TBD